 MEETINGS OF DIRECTORS

 SECTION 1.
 REGULAR MEETINGS.
-A regular meeting of the Board of Directors shall be held without notice other than this Bylaw, immediately after, and at the same place as, the annual meeting of the Members.
-A regular meeting of the Board of Directors shall be held monthly at such time and place in any county served by the Cooperative, as the Board of Directors may provide by majority vote.
+A regular meeting of the Board of Directors shall be held without notice other than this Bylaw, as soon as practicable after the annual meeting of the Members. .
+A regular meeting of the Board of Directors shall be held monthly at such time and place in any county served by the Cooperative or using remote communications technology, as the Board of Directors may provide by majority vote.
 A regular monthly meeting may be held without notice other than such majority vote fixing the time and place thereof.
 Such required monthly meetings may be suspended upon formal notice to the Directors by the Board President.

 SECTION 2.
 SPECIAL MEETINGS.
 Special meetings of the Board of Directors may be called by the President, or any three (3) Directors.
 The person or persons authorized to call special meetings of the Board of Directors may fix the time and place for the holding of any special meeting of the Board of Directors called by them.
-Special meetings of the members may be held at any public meeting place within the area served by the Cooperative.
+Special meetings of the Members may be held at any public meeting place within the area served by the Cooperative or by using remote communications technology.

 SECTION 3.
 NOTICE.
 Notice of the time, place and purpose of any special meeting of the Board of Directors shall be given at least five (5) days previous thereto, by written notice, delivered electronically, personally, or mailed to each Director at their last known address.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail so addressed, with postage thereon prepaid.
 If sent via electronic format, such notice shall be deemed to be delivered upon transmittal, addressed to each Director at the Director’s electronic address as it appears on the records of the Cooperative.
 The attendance of a Director at any meeting shall constitute a waiver of notice of such meeting, except in case a Director shall attend a meeting for the express purpose of objecting to the transaction of any business because the meeting shall not have been lawfully called or convened.

 SECTION 4.
 QUORUM.
 A majority of the Board of Directors shall constitute a quorum for the transaction of business at any meeting of the Board of Directors, provided that if less than a majority of the Directors are present at said meeting, a majority of the Directors present may adjourn the meeting from time to time without further notice.
+For purposes of a quorum, present or presence includes in-person or any form of presence utilizing remote communications technology authorized by the Board of Directors.

 SECTION 5.
 MANNER OF ACTING.
 The act of the majority of the Directors present at a meeting at which a quorum is present shall be the act of the Board of Directors.